Mikejo5000/vsts-docs-pr/docs/security/permissions-access.md

 monikerRange: '>= tfs-2013'
 ---

-# Default permissions and access for VSTS and TFS
+# Default permissions and access

 [!INCLUDE [temp](../_shared/version-vsts-tfs-all-versions.md)]

-To connect and use the functions and features that VSTS and TFS provides, users must be added to a group with the appropriate permissions.
+To connect and use the functions and features that Azure Codex and Team Foundation Server (TFS) provides, users must be added to a group with the appropriate permissions.
 The most common built-in groups include Readers, Contributors, and Project Administrators.
 These groups are assigned the default permissions as listed below.

 In addition to permissions, access to select features are controlled by the access level assigned to a user.
 Contributors and administrators should be added to Basic (paid) access.
 Stakeholder access is available to support free access to a limited set of features by an unlimited set of stakeholders.